Apolemia uvaria

-Apolemia uvaria, commonly known as string jellyfish, barbed wire jellyfish, and long stringy stingy thingy, is a colonial siphonophore.

-As with all siphonophores, string jellyfish look and function much like a single organism, but each Apolemia uvaria is a colony of specialised minute organisms (zooids), permanently attached to each other and physiologically connected to the extent that they cannot survive alone.
+Apolemia uvaria, commonly known as string jellyfish, or barbed wire jellyfish, is a colonial siphonophore.
+As with all siphonophores, string jellyfish look and function much like a single organism, but each "individual" Apolemia uvaria is in fact a colony of specialised minute organisms (zooids), permanently attached to each other and physiologically connected to the extent that they cannot survive alone.

-String jellyfish are colonial animals that may reach 3 m in total length and have a diameter of 2–5 cm.
+String jellyfish colonies may reach 3 m in total length and have a diameter of 2–5 cm.
 The colony is formed of a central string, bearing groups of pink and white tentacles, which clump together or extend.
-The whole colony has a gas float at the front and a set of swimming bells.
-This colonial animal is pelagic and is found in oceans worldwide in midwater.
-They are often found at surface level but can also be found 1000 meters deep in the ocean.
-These ocean predators act like drift nets, spreading their tentacles to catch plankton.
-The tentacles can sting humans painfully.
+The whole colony has a nectosome or pneumatophore which is a gas float at the front followed by a set of swimming bells (nectophores) for moving forward.
+This colonial animal is pelagic and is found in oceans worldwide in the midwater.
+They are often found at surface level but can also be found at depths of around 1000 m.
+These ocean predators act like drift nets, spreading their tentacles widely to catch plankton.
+Their tentacles can sting humans painfully.

-As of 2025 string jellyfish have been proliferating in seas around Norway and Scotland, and causing mass deaths of farmed salmon.
-The increase has been attributed to rising sea temperatures, and to fish farms discarding waste upon which the jellyfish feed.
+As of 2025, string jellyfish have been proliferating in seas around Norway and Scotland.
+Here Apolemia uvaria has preyed on farmed salmon, resulting in mass deaths among the aquaculture.
+The increase in predation has been attributed to rising sea temperatures, and to fish farms discarding waste upon which the jellyfish feed.
+In turbulent seas or environments with physical barriers, Apolemia uvaria can break into smaller fragments to enter fish cages and access these farmed salmon.

+In September 2007, A. uvaria were spotted in surface waters and near the seabed off of South Devon and South East Cornwall.
+They were also spotted for the first time offshore of Plymouth.
+The sightings are most likely due to sea water and some differences in ocean currents in the Atlantic.